Explore Chicago's Innovation Ecosystem

 Helping Immigrant Entrepreneurs Start Businesses in Chicago

 Mayor Rahm Emanuel and ThinkChicago are proud to assist in the launch of Global Entrepreneur-In-Residence (EIR) programs at five Chicago-area universities.
 The programs will provide opportunities for immigrant entrepreneurs to start or grow their companies in Chicago.
 Through partnerships with these university, entrepreneurs can more easily apply for a visa in order to grow their company.
 These new businesses will become an important part of Chicago’s start-up ecosystem, supporting the universities and the Chicago community with mentorship and job opportunities.

-If you'd like to learn more give us your name and email below and we'll be in touch.
+If you'd like to learn more please fill out the form below and we'll be in touch.

 Connecting Top Talent with Innovative Business

 This year, ThinkChicago is also going on the road to connect with students where they’re at.
 The delegation will include business leadership alongside the Mayor and other civic leaders, telling Chicago’s story to top talent.